 The primary Maui airport is the Kahului Airport, situated in the town of Kahului on the northern shore of central Maui.
 There are also two small commuter airports on Maui with limited air service: the Hana airport, on Maui’s east side, and the Kapalua airport, located in Kahana on Maui’s west side.
-Under most circumstances, you will probably be flying in and out of the Kahului Maui Airport.
+Under most circumstances, you will probably be flying in and out of the Kahului Maui Airport (code OGG).

-Nope.
 Not if you’re a U.S. citizen.
 (Would you need a passport to visit Ohio?)
 International visitors should research the specific U.S. requirements for their country of residence.

 If you don’t know your way around Maui yet, view our guide to Maui Regions and Towns for a brief description of the island’s different neighborhoods and resort areas.
 Also check out How To Choose Where to Stay on Maui.

 Cotton, not polyester.
 Sandals, not sneakers.
 Shorts, not jeans.
 The mode of dress on Maui is cool, casual, and comfortable.
+Breathable natural fabrics.
 In our warm tropical climate, we generally opt for comfort over high fashion.
 So leave the dinner jackets and stiletto heels at home and enjoy Maui’s easygoing style.
 You won’t need to dress up here!

 TIP: Bring a sweater, just in case an evening turns cool.
-But you likely won’t need anything warmer than that unless you are planning to spend time at very high altitudes on Maui (like camping at the top of Haleakala).
+But you likely won’t need anything warmer than that unless you are planning to spend time at very high altitudes on Maui (like camping at the top of Mt.
+Haleakala).

 Hawaii is in the Hawaii-Aleutian Standard Time zone (HST) and does not observe daylight saving time.
-So, during “standard time” on the mainland U.S. (approximately November-March), Hawaii is 2 hours behind the West Coast/Pacific time zone (5 hours behind the East Coast).
+So, during “standard time” in the mainland U.S. (approximately November-March), Hawaii is 2 hours behind the West Coast/Pacific time zone (5 hours behind the East Coast).
 April-October (during daylight saving time) we are 3 hours behind the mainland West Coast and 6 hours behind the East Coast.
 So, if you live in New York, please don’t call your friend in Hawaii at 9 a.m. your time!